mollie/postman-collection/README.md

 * The **Mollie v2 API - API Key authentication** collection is based on API key authentication, and includes all endpoints that are available through that type of credentials.
 This collection is most applicable for a situation where there’s a one-to-one relation between a customer or merchant and Mollie, for example when one ecommerce platform instance connects to one Mollie account.

 * The **Mollie v2 API - OAuth-access_token authentication** collection is based on `access_token` credentials, and includes the [Mollie Connect](https://docs.mollie.com/connect/overview) feature set to retrieve those access tokens.
-This collection is tailored for SaaS or marketplace setups and customers or merchants that want to operate on an account level, for example using Mollie's [Onboarding API](https://docs.mollie.com/reference/v2/onboarding-api/overview), Administration API, etc.
+This collection is tailored for SaaS or marketplace setups and customers or merchants who want to operate on an account level, for example using Mollie's [Onboarding API](https://docs.mollie.com/reference/v2/onboarding-api/overview), Administration API, etc.

 ## Structure
 The structure of the collections follows the structure of Mollie’s public API documentation.
 There is a request to each endpoint, and each request contains at least one example.
 The example set aims for showcasing the variety of options an endpoint offers, rather than showing every possibility.